 School Absences - The Texas Education Agency (TEA) recognizes 4-H as a legitimate extracurricular organization, and members may apply for excused absences to participate in 4-H activities.
-An academic "Eligibility Form" will be mailed to you at least two weeks prior to the event you are participating in from the County 4-H Office.
+An academic "Eligibility Form" can be requested from the county office at least two weeks prior to the event you are participating in.
 You will need to have it completed by the school principal or counselor.
 Return the form to the County 4-H Office.

-No Pass-No Play - Because TEA recognizes 4-H as a legitimate extracurricular organization, 4-H must abide by all of the rules of House Bill 72.
+No Pass-No Play - Because TEA recognizes 4-H as a legitimate extracurricular organization, 4-H must abide by all the rules of House Bill 72.
 This means that a 4-H member must be passing all subjects in order to participate in competitive 4-H events.
 This rule applies even if the event is on a weekend and does not require an excused absence from school.
 At least two weeks prior to the event, the 4-H member should obtain an "Eligibility Form" from the 4-H Office and have it completed by the school principal or counselor.
 Return the form to the 4-H Office no later than the requested due date.

 Reimbursement for District and State Contests - 4-H members qualifying to represent Bexar County in District and State 4-H Contests are eligible to have their registration fees paid for or reimbursed by the Bexar County 4-H Council.
-To be eligible, members must follow the 4-H Code of Conduct at all times during the events.
-In some instances upon returning home, members must write a thank-you letter to the contest sponsors and submit a copy of the letter to the County 4-H Office.
-Your fees will be reimbursed to you or paid for by the Bexar County 4-H Council.
-Bexar County 4-H Council budget is updated in January every year.
+To be eligible, members must always follow the 4-H Code of Conduct during the events.
+In some instances, upon returning home, members must write a thank-you letter to the contest sponsors and submit a copy of the letter to the County 4-H Office.
+Your fees will be reimbursed to you or paid for by the Bexar County 4-H Council based on the approved county budget.
+Bexar County 4-H Council budget is updated every year based on fundraising and available funds.

 Policy on Late Entries- The Bexar County 4-H program strives to provide a fair and honorable system which allows all children the equal opportunity to participate in our programs.
 We instate and enforce deadlines in order to provide each child the same amount of time to complete his/her paperwork, and help our Bexar County 4-H office run efficiently.
 Please be sure that families are aware that there are NO EXCEPTIONS for late entries by our office.
-Deadlines can be found on our website http://bexar-tx.tamu.edu under the 4-H Calender page, 4-H Events & Contests Page, weekly Club Manager E-Mails, and our Monthly 4-H Membership E-mails.
+Deadlines can be found on our website http://bexar-tx.tamu.edu under the 4-H Calender page, 4-H Events & Contests Page, and our biweekly 4-H Membership newsletter.